Civil Wars (Syria, South Sudan, etc.), Middle East Affairs, Political Science>Global Conflict

 B.A., Carleton College; M.A., Ph.D., University of Michigan

 Shanna Kirschner is an associate professor of political science and also teaches in the International Studies program.
-She is the author of “Trust and Fear in Civil Wars: Ending Intrastate Conflicts,” in which she argues that combatants' perceptions of each other can fuel commitment problems and other fears for future security, prolonging civil wars when information suggests a deal may be especially dangerous.
-Current research interests include the exploration of the effects of atrocities on war duration and outcomes, the role of cultural discrimination in civil wars, and the influence of commitment problems on strategic choices between violence and nonviolence.
+She is the author of several journal articles and of “Trust and Fear in Civil Wars: Ending Intrastate Conflicts,” in which she argues that combatants' actions can prolong civil wars by creating a reputation indicating that a peace deal may be especially dangerous.
+Current research interests include the effectiveness of peacekeeping, the role of cultural policy in civil wars, and the effects of political violence on children's health.